 Diagnosing Joint Pain and Cracking

 Diagnosing joint pain and cracking involves a thorough evaluation by a healthcare professional.
-A physical examination to evaluate joint stability, range of motion, and inflammatory indicators may be part of this.
+This may include a physical examination to evaluate joint stability, range of motion, and inflammatory indicators.
 Additionally, the doctor will review the patient’s medical history and inquire about any recent injuries or activities contributing to the symptoms.

-Some patients may require imaging tests to see the insides of their joints and determine if there are any abnormalities, including cartilage damage and bone spurs.
+Some patients may require imaging tests to examine the insides of their joints and determine if there are any abnormalities, such as cartilage damage and bone spurs.

 Causes of Joint Pain